Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 ### Step 0: Prepare your machine for running
 <details>
 <summary><strong>Click to expand</strong></summary>
-Before running cov-LDSC and GCTA-GREML is to get the programs and dependencies ready.
+Before running cov-LDSC and GCTA-GREML we need to get the programs and dependencies ready.
-We are assuming that you have already installed miniconda3 in your linux machine, if you haven't installed miniconda3 yet please take a look at this: https://www.anaconda.com/docs/getting-started/miniconda/install/linux-install.
+I am assuming here that you have already installed miniconda3 in your linux machine, if you haven't installed miniconda3 yet please take a look at this: https://www.anaconda.com/docs/getting-started/miniconda/install/linux-install.

-Just FYI I was working with conda 26.5.3 version.
+I don't think it will make that much of a difference working with slightly newer or older versions of conda, but just FYI, I was working with conda 26.5.3 version.

-For downstream analysis we will need two conda environments; 1) for LDSC and cov-LDSC since they were written in python2; and 2) another one containing the rest of our programs and dependencies needed.
+For downstream analysis we will need two conda environments; 1) for LDSC and cov-LDSC since they were written in python2; and 2) one containing the rest of our programs and dependencies needed.

-The following tutorial is designed so the analysis could be run from the terminal, within each site's corresponding computing cluser.
+The following tutorial is designed so the analysis could be run from the terminal, within each site's corresponding computing cluster.
 The folder structure and file naming showed in the following lines are just an example.
 However, we encourage you to follow the structure as much as you can.
-Because if you follow it, you will not have to change any path or file names an (hopefully) have smooth run.
+Because if you follow it, you will not have to change any path or file names, and (hopefully) have smooth run.

 Let's start with the folder structure and programs preparation.
 Here an example:
 ```